jqshang/jqshang.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year undergraduate student in [David R. Cheriton School of Computer Science](https://cs.uwaterloo.ca/) at the [Univeristy of Waterloo](https://uwaterloo.ca/), majoring in both Computer Science and Statistics, minoring in Computational Mathematics.
-My research interests focus on machine learning, deep learning, and database technologies, with a particular emphasis on developing foundational models and language models.
+I am a [MScAC](https://mscac.utoronto.ca/) student at the [University of Toronto](https://www.utoronto.ca/).
+My research interests focus on Machine learning, Deep learning, AI Explainability and Interpretability.
+However, I'm open to exploring any interesting problems in the field of Computer Science and Statistics.

-I am currently a Machine Learning Engineer at [Vector Institute](https://vectorinstitute.ai/) and a Undergraduate Research Assistant at the [University of Waterloo](https://uwaterloo.ca/), working on developing algorithms for bandit foundation models and tabular foundation models, supervised by [Prof. Pascal Poupart](https://cs.uwaterloo.ca/~ppoupart/).
+Previously, I was an undergraduate student in [David R. Cheriton School of Computer Science](https://cs.uwaterloo.ca/) at the [Univeristy of Waterloo](https://uwaterloo.ca/), majoring in both Computer Science and Statistics, minoring in Computational Mathematics.
+I was also a Machine Learning Engineer at [Vector Institute](https://vectorinstitute.ai/) and a Undergraduate Research Assistant at the [University of Waterloo](https://uwaterloo.ca/), working on developing algorithms for bandit foundation models and tabular foundation models, supervised by [Prof. Pascal Poupart](https://cs.uwaterloo.ca/~ppoupart/).